alexeymezenin/laravel-russian-slugs/README.md

 <a name="Installation"></a>
 ###Installation

-Start with editing your Laravel project's composer.json file to require package:
+Start with editing your Laravel project's composer.json file, add this line to the *require* section:

 ```
 "require": {